tanem/archiver-webpack-plugin/README.md

 - `format` - The archive format.
 One of `zip` or `tar`.
 - `options` - _Optional_ An object containing the optional arguments defined below.
 Defaults to `{}`.
   - `destpath` - _Optional_ The destination path within the archive.
 Defaults to `''`, which means files are output to the root of the archive.
-  - `filename` - _Optional_ The name of the archive. `'.zip'`, `'.tar'` or `'.tar.gz'` will be appended where appropriate.
+  - `filename` - _Optional_ The name of the archive. `'.zip'`, `'.tar'` or `'.tar.gz'` will be appended where appropriate unless `extension` is specified.
 Defaults to the basename of the webpack output path.
+  - `extension` - _Optional_ The extension of the archive.
+If omitted, it will be detected based on the `format`
   - `formatOptions` - _Optional_ Allows fine-tuning of archiving.
 Defaults to [the archiver defaults](https://www.archiverjs.com/archiver).
   - `globOptions` - _Optional_ The [glob options](https://github.com/isaacs/node-glob#options) that will change pattern matching behaviour.
 Defaults to the `node-glob` defaults, but sets `cwd` to the output path.
 Any `globOptions` passed will take precedence.
   - `globPattern` - _Optional_ The [glob pattern](https://github.com/isaacs/node-glob#glob-primer) that determines what will be included in the archive.
 Defaults to `'**/*'` which will include all files in the output path.